Draft Angle for Injection Molding

 The deep-rib approach (left) and the core-cavity approach (right).

-Implement a Core-Cavity Approach (Draft Angle Guidelines)
+Implement a Core-Cavity Approach (Taper Angle Guidelines)

 Draft Angle Guidelines for Injection Molding